1 Example programs

 The three-argument version creates a rectangle of the specified color with a black outline.

-(scene+line image x1 y1 x2 y2 pen-or-color) image?
+(scene+line scene x1 y1 x2 y2 color) image?

 x1 : real?